top of page

 Trunk

-Signifies adaptability — it can lift heavy logs or pick up a flower.
+The trunk signifies adaptability.
+It can lift heavy logs or pick up a flower.
 In yoga, this mirrors the ability to move through life’s challenges with both strength and softness.

 Round Belly